 Kitchen cabinets had simple clean lines— either shaker style or completely flat slab style cabinet fronts.
 I saw everything from medium to medium dark brown stained cabinets to painted cabinets, painted mostly in white, but also black, gray, and blue.
 Painted cabinets seemed to be a little more popular than stained wood cabinets.

 Many kitchen cabinets went all the way to the ceiling, but about a third of kitchens that I saw had kitchen cabinets that stopped several inches short of the ceiling.
-Side note: If it doesn’t matter to you whether your kitchen cabinets extend to the ceiling, save money by purchasing cabinets that stop short of the ceiling.
+Side note: If it doesn’t matter to you whether your kitchen cabinets extend to the ceiling, save money by purchasing cabinets that stop short of the ceiling (but realize you'll have some extra dusting above the cabinets to do).

 Countertops were made of mostly natural stone choices like marble, granite and quartzite.
 There was some man-made quartz, but, despite it’s low maintenance claim to fame, quartz didn't seem quite as popular in that part of the country.